knosmos/isotoma/README.md

 ## [Browser-based TikZ editor](https://knosmos.github.io/isotoma)

 A browser-based editor for the [TikZ](http://www.texample.net/tikz/) language, which is used to create diagrams in LaTeX.
-It is currently in a very early stage of development; while it is already possible to create simple diagrams much faster than by hand, it is still fairly limited.
+It is currently in an early stage of development; while it is already possible to create simple diagrams much faster than by hand, it is still fairly limited.

 Deployed at [knosmos.github.io/isotoma](https://knosmos.github.io/isotoma)